oVirt/ovirt-site/source/release/4.4.7/index.md

 # oVirt 4.4.7 Release Notes

-The oVirt Project is pleased to announce the availability of the 4.4.7 Fourth Release Candidate as of June 17, 2021.
+The oVirt Project is pleased to announce the availability of the 4.4.7 Fifth Release Candidate as of June 24, 2021.

 oVirt is a free open-source distributed virtualization solution, designed to manage your entire enterprise infrastructure.